hubmapconsortium/hra-millitome/millitomes/VH_M_Spleen/README.md

-# Millitome files for Visual Human Male Spleen
+# Millitome files for Visible Human Male Spleen

 This directory contains compressed files.
 Each ZIP file will expand into a folder containing all necessary files to 3D-print millitomes for the a specific sample block size.
 Also included are matching CSV files for sample block registration.